VicoshExee/KatanaGame/README.md

-To be able to play this game you must know the rules of the game which are in @rules.pdf
+To be able to play this game you must know the rules of the game which are in **rules.pdf**